DomainDrivenArchitecture/dda-managed-vm/README.md

 [![Slack](https://img.shields.io/badge/chat-clojurians-green.svg?style=flat)](https://clojurians.slack.com/messages/#dda-pallet/) | [<img src="https://domaindrivenarchitecture.org/img/meetup.svg" width=50 alt="DevOps Hacking with Clojure Meetup"> DevOps Hacking with Clojure](https://www.meetup.com/de-DE/preview/dda-pallet-DevOps-Hacking-with-Clojure) | [Website & Blog](https://domaindrivenarchitecture.org)

-## compatability
+## Compatibility

-This crate is working with:
+This crate works with:
  * pallet 0.8
  * clojure 1.7
  * xubuntu 16.04.02

 ## Features

+This crate automatically installs software on a Linux system.
+It can be a standalone system, but normally would be a virtual machine.
+For this reason we usually refer to the system as "virtual machine" in the text below.

+The following software/packages are installed by this dda-managed-vm:

 ### VirtualBox Tools
 are installed by apt-get and will be updated automatically.

-### Browser & Bookmarks
+### Gpg key & ssh key
-You can seed some bookmarks in ~/bookmark.html in order to import in ffox or chromium.
+Optionally, you can install your gpg- and/or ssh key.

-### Team able passwordstore
+### Team-able passwordstore
-Store your passwords encrypted by gpg and versioned by git.
+Store your passwords in the passwordstore, encrypted by gpg and versioned by git.
-For more details see: https://www.passwordstore.org/ and https://github.com/DomainDrivenArchitecture/password-store-for-teams In order to test you can
+For more details see: https://www.passwordstore.org/ and https://github.com/DomainDrivenArchitecture/password-store-for-teams.
+In order to test you can use:
 ```
 demo-pass                       #see all passwords stored
-demo-pass testuser/demo-secret  # decrypt the demo-secret.
-Works if youve installed the snakeoil key
+demo-pass testuser/demo-secret  #decrypt the demo-secret.
+Works, if you've installed the snakeoil key.
 ```
-### tightvnc-server (experimental)
+### Tightvnc-server (experimental)
-You may connect to your vm using a vnc tool (eg. gtk-vnc) using:
+Tightvnc software allows you to connect to your vm and control it with a vnc tool (eg. gtk-vnc) using:
 ```
  server: [ip]:5091
  account: [vm-user]